 - 1 tsp. soy sauce

 - Place shredded chicken, celery, and tomatoes into a large mixing bowl.
+Stir to combine.
 Set aside.

-- In a medium sauce pan over medium low heat, combine butter, hot sauce, vinegar, soy, lemon juice, garlic powder and celery salt.
+- SKIP THIS STEP IF USING STORE-BOUGHT BUFFALO SAUCE: In a medium sauce pan over medium low heat, combine butter, hot sauce, vinegar, soy, lemon juice, garlic powder and celery salt.
 Stir continuously until butter is completely melted.
-Add arrowroot powder (to thicken).
-Start with 1/2 tsp and add more until desired constancy is reached.
+Add arrowroot powder/corn starch (to thicken).
+Start with ½ teaspoon and add more until desired constancy is reached.
 It will not thicken immediately.
 When sauce thickens, remove sauce from heat.